 CommonsMultipartResolver

-and replaced byMultipartResolver
+has been removed from Spring and replaced byMultipartResolver

-via the use ofStandardServletMultipartResolver
+through the use ofStandardServletMultipartResolver

-(see docs), and aMultipartConfigElement
+(see docs) and aMultipartConfigElement

+.
 LocalVariableTableParameterNameDiscoverer

 was removed in favor of the newStandardReflectionParameterNameDiscoverer